chrispclark/AR8000/README.md

 This code provides serial conectivity to the AR8000 under Python3.5 and PyQt5 via linux with a simple physical serial interface.

-You may have to insert the serial device sudo modprobe usbserial vendor=0x067b product=0x2303
+You may have to insert the serial device
+"sudo modprobe usbserial vendor=0x067b product=0x2303"
+I will expand the explanation out, this one just works for me.

 Provies GUI interface to control the radio function set.